Abdullah0Dev/movie-app/README.md

 ## Contributing
 Contributions to the Movie App are welcome!
 If you have any ideas for new features, enhancements, or bug fixes, feel free to submit a pull request.
 For major changes, please open an issue first to discuss the proposed changes.

-## License
-This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code for both personal and commercial purposes.

 ## Acknowledgements
 - **React Native Community**: For developing and maintaining the React Native framework.
 - **Expo Team**: For providing a powerful platform for building universal React applications.